The Augmented Base Locus in Mixed Characteristic: Stable Base Loci

 \begin{corollary} Suppose that $X$ is a projective scheme over an excellent Noetherian base with $L$ a nef line bundle on $X$.
 Then $\SB(L)=\SB(L|_{\mathbb{E}(L)})$ so long as $L|_{X_{\mathbb{Q}}}$ is semiample. \end{corollary} \begin{proof} By Noetherian induction we may suppose that this holds on every proper closed subscheme.
-By Theorem \ref{BaseRed} we may suppose that $X$ is reduced and wlog we may also assume $\mathbb{E}(L) \neq X$.
+By \autoref{BaseRed} we may suppose that $X$ is reduced and then we may also assume $\mathbb{E}(L) \neq X$, else the result is trivial.
 Let $X'$ be the union of components on which $L$ is big and $X''$ the union of those on which it is not.